prateekrana24/OpenStreetMap/README.md

 <img src="map.png" width="600" height="450" />

+OpenStreetMap was the first project in Udacity's C++ Nanodegree program that I completed.

+Goal of Project:

+The goal of this project was to create a route planner that plots a path between two points on a map using real map data from the OpenStreetMap project (https://www.openstreetmap.org/#map=4/38.01/-95.84).

+The starting code for the project came from a Github repo map rendering example (https://github.com/cpp-io2d/P0267_RefImpl/tree/master/P0267_RefImpl/Samples/maps) for the 2D Graphics Library, IO2D.

+The files that I edited and completed are seen below:

+OpenStreetMap/CppND-Route-Planning-Project/src/main.cpp

+OpenStreetMap/CppND-Route-Planning-Project/src/route_planner.cpp

 ## Cloning

 When cloning this project, be sure to use the `--recurse-submodules` flag.
 Using HTTPS: